 Jing Yu (Ivy) graduated from the MA International Relations Program in 2017.
-She is from Beijing, China, and her thesis was, "America's Reaction to China's Boycott of American Products of 1905: An Analysis on the Image of Japan and China in the U.S., 1905-1908."
+She is from Beijing, China.
+Her master's thesis covered US relations with East Asia in the early 20th century, titled: "America's Reaction to China's Boycott of American Products of 1905: An Analysis on the Image of Japan and China in the U.S., 1905-1908."

 Where do you currently work and what do you do there?

-I am a working as an News Editor at the global news division of Sina Global News, and is based in Beijing.
-I report breaking news and sometimes write feature stories.
-I also manage our team’s social media account.
+I am currently based in Beijing where I work as a News Editor at the global news division of Sina Global News.
+My main tasks include reporting on current affairs.
+Additionally, I write feature stories or manage our team’s social media account.

 How do you use the knowledge and skills acquired at NYU in your career?